FIRE Journeys around the Globe

 In 2021, we completed an evaluation of our transformative partnership with the Ford Foundation and 46 organizations around the world.
 100% of the organizations who completed our survey indicated that FIRE met or exceeded their expectations and that they would recommend it to others.
 More than half of organizations are already generating new funding since embarking on the program, while rates of confidence, application of (and success with) new tools and practices, and collaboration all improved dramatically.
 You can read some of the impact stories below.

 Kota Kita (Indonesia)

 Kota Kita—a city for all—is an Indonesian civil society organization that began its FIRE Journey in late 2019.
 The Kota Kita’s team learned to assess their own financial health, build more capacity, and shifted from a mindset of saving to a strategy of investment.
-They are now working to proactively diversify their income and focus their strategy, including communications efforts, to grow in influence and impact.
 Through income diversification, their dependency on Ford Foundation has lowered from 72% in 2018 to 38% in 2020.

 Akili Dada (Kenya)

 Akili Dada became comfortable asking funders for what they needed, and relationships shifted from purely transactional and project-based, to transformational, and became grounded in an exchange of ideas and mutual learning.
 The team was able to build a strong financial position, resulting in a series of multi-year grants with few restrictions, healthy reserves and ownership of real estate.

 In recent years, this landmark organization struggled to stay financially healthy and keep up with their funding requirements.
 In 2019 a new team emerged that developed a plan to re-ignite the organization with a focus on a new strategy and goals, a reputation-building communications strategy and a new integrated financial infrastructure with clear benchmarks and financial health indicators.